 A boat is a significant investment, so owners want to know that their vessel is protected in the event of an accident that results in damage to the hull, motor, cabin or other areas of a boat.
 While the greatest form of property damage that can be experienced by a boat owner involves a boat sinking, this type of claim is often denied under maritime insurance policies.
-My experience as a former insurance claims adjuster and insurance claims attorney means I have the knowledge and experience to fight insurance an company denying claims related to boats that sink.

 Insurance companies routinely assert that exclusions or limitations in coverage preclude payment of claims related to this penultimate type of disaster for boat owners.
 One of the most common rationales for denying such a claim involves the assertion that the policyholder’s boat was not subject to any “accidental physical loss”.
 The “fortuity rule” provides that maritime coverage requires proof of an “accident”.
 This principle of maritime insurance coverage is a longstanding and clearly established rule of federal maritime law.